Dr. Tang Tjun Yip

 Speech: Say a short phrase and check for slurred or strange speech

-Time: If the answer to any of these tests is yes, contact a healthcare provider immediately and write down the time when symptoms started
+Time: If any of the above symptoms are present, contact a healthcare provider and note down the time symptoms started